Skip to content

 • -r 7 -m marie.testuser@tu-dresden.de - send a reminder to marie.testuser@tu-dresden.de 7 days before expiration

-• -n test-workspace - workspace's name
+• -n test-workspace - workspace name

 • -d 90 - a life time of 90 days